App

 Open Settings (from the application menu or Mod+,) and navigate to the Theme tab.
 You'll see built-in themes and any installed themes grouped by extension, each with color swatches showing background, accent, and semantic colors.
 Click any theme to apply it immediately.
 The active theme is highlighted with a badge.

-The Theme Browser is a full-screen view for discovering and installing themes from the Open VSX registry — a vendor-neutral marketplace for VS Code extensions.
+Below your installed themes, a search bar lets you discover and install themes from the Open VSX registry — a vendor-neutral marketplace for VS Code extensions.
+Open Settings with Mod+, and click the Theme tab to get started.

 Type in the search bar to find themes by name, publisher, or description.
-Click any result to see its full detail — extension icon, publisher info, version, download count, rating, license, repository link, and the full README with screenshots.
+Click any result to see its full detail in the right panel — extension icon, publisher info, version, download count, rating, license, repository link, and the full README with screenshots.
 After installation, the detail panel lists the extension's theme variants with individual Apply buttons.

 Installing & Uninstalling

-Select an extension in the Theme Browser and click Install.
-Taskeract downloads the VSIX package, extracts the theme files, and saves them locally.
-To remove an extension, click Uninstall in either the Theme Browser or the Theme Picker in Settings.
+Select an extension from the search results and click Install.
+Taskeract downloads and installs the theme locally.
+To remove an extension, click Uninstall in either the search results detail panel or from the installed themes list on the left.
 If the active theme belongs to the extension being removed, Taskeract reverts to the default dark theme.

 Updates